 Augusta Savage was born Augusta Christine Fells on February 29, 1892, in Green Cove Springs, Florida.
 As one of 13 children in a poor family, Savage spent many hours playing in the mud outside her Florida home, learning to model figures out of the red earth.
 Although she showed exceptional talent at a young age, Savage’s father, a Methodist minister, discouraged his daughter’s growing passion and would beat her when he found her sculptures.
 This was because at that time, he believed her art to be a sinful practice, based upon his interpretation of the “graven images” portion of the Bible.
 After the family moved to West Palm Beach, she sculpted a Virgin Mary figure, and upon seeing it, her father changed his mind, regretting his past actions.

-In West Palm Beach, Savage entered a group of figures into a competition at a local county lair and won a prize.
+In West Palm Beach, Savage entered a group of figures into a competition at a local county fair and won a prize.
 This small recognition launched her art career.
-Soon, Savage was teaching sculpture classes at the local high school and selling small pieces to affluent members of the community.
+Soon, she was teaching sculpture classes at the local high school and selling small pieces to affluent members of the community.
 Also in 1907, at age 15, she married John T. Moore and gave birth to a daughter, Irene, the following year.
 Unfortunately, Moore died soon after the birth of his daughter.

 In 1925, Savage won a scholarship to the Royal Academy of Fine Arts in Rome; the scholarship covered only tuition, however, and she was not able to raise money for travel and living expenses.
 Thus she was unable to attend.
 Knowledge of Savage’s talent and struggles became widespread in the African-American community; fund-raising parties were held in Harlem and Greenwich Village, and African-American women’s groups and teachers from Florida A&M all sent her money for studies abroad.